Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

 \

-\item If a smooth component of $\ex C(f)$ is a sphere attached to exactly two edges, there exists a holomorphic identification of a neighborhood of this smooth component with a refinement of an open subset of $\et 1{[0,l]}$ or $\et 1{[0,\infty)}$.
-Replace this open set with the corresponding open subset of $\et 1{[0,l]}$ or $\et 1{[0,\infty)}$.
-The degree one holomorphic map from the old exploded curve to the new one is this refinement map.
-(Refer to \cite{iec} for the definition of refinements.)
+\item If a stratum of $\ex C(f)$ is a sphere attached to exactly two edges, and $\totl f$ is constant on this stratum, there exists a holomorphic identification of a neighborhood of this stratum with a refinement of an open subset of $\et 1{[0,l]}$, $\ex T$ or $\et 1{[0,\infty)}$, and $f$ factors through this refinement map because it is a monomial map on this stratum.
+Replace this open set with the corresponding open subset of $\et 1{[0,l]}$, $\ex T$ or $\et 1{[0,\infty)}$.
+The partial stabilisation from the old exploded curve to the new curve $f'$ is this refinement map.
+(Refer to Section 10 of \cite{iec} for the definition of refinements.)

-Again, the resulting holomorphic map $\ex C(f)\longrightarrow \ex C'$ has the property that any holomorphic map of $\ex C(f)$ to a stable holomorphic curve must factor through it. \end{enumerate}
+Again, the resulting partial stabilisation $\ex C(f)\longrightarrow \ex C(f')$ has the property that any stabilisation of $f$ must factor uniquely through it. \end{itemize}

-Each of the above types of maps removes one smooth component, so after applying maps of the above type a finite number of times, we obtain a connected exploded curve $\ex C(f^{st})$ with no smooth components which are spheres with one or two punctures.
-Our theorem's hypotheses then imply that the resulting exploded curve $f^{st}$ must be stable.
+Each of the above types of partial stabilisations reduces the number of smooth strata by one, so after applying maps of the above type a finite number of times, we either obtain a constant curve satisfying (\ref{nostab}), or obtain a connected exploded curve $\ex C(f^{st})$ with no smooth one-or-two-puctured-sphere strata on which $\totl f$ is constant.
+Our curve $f^{st}$ is therefore stable because either $\ex C(f^{st})=\ex T$ and $f^{st}$ is non-constant, or $\totl f$ has a finite number of automorphisms.
+Moreover, the stabilization $\psi\co \ex C(f)\longrightarrow \ex C(f^{st})$ has the property that any stabilisation $\psi'\co \ex C(f)\longrightarrow \ex C(f')$ of $f$ factors uniquely through it.
+As the resulting map $\ex C(f^{st})\longrightarrow \ex C(f')$ is a stabilisation of a stable curve, it must be an isomorphism.
+So our stabilisation is unique up to unique isomorphism, as required.

-$\ex C(f^{st})$ has the same genus and number of punctures as $\ex C(f)$, as each of the above two types of maps preserves the genus and number of punctures.
-The map $\ex C(f)\longrightarrow \ex C(f^{st})$ is degree $1$, holomorphic, and has the property that any holomorphic map from $\ex C(f)$ to a stable curve must factor through it.
-Any holomorphic, degree $1$, genus and number of punctures preserving map between stable curves must be an isomorphism, so this universal property of $\ex C(f^{st})$ implies that $f^{st}$ is the unique such stabilization of $f$.

-Now consider a family $\hat f$ of curves containing $f$, and let $\hat g$ be a family of stable curves containing $f^{st}$, and satisfying the requirements of Lemma \ref{rsc}.
-(Such a family of curves exists, as proved by Lemma \ref{explodeDM}.)
-By restricting $\hat f$ to a smaller neighborhood of $f$ if necessary, Lemma \ref{rmap} then gives us a fiberwise holomorphic map